Ask Our Ambassadors

 How long after surgery must you wait before receiving a livingskin prosthesis?

-Depending on the extent of the surgery it is recommended that patients wait approx..
+Depending on the extent of the surgery it is recommended that users wait approx..
 6 months to ensure complete healing (6 months for hand; 3 months for fingers) and eliminate swelling prior to taking impressions.
 However, the authorization process can be started before your clinical appointments.

 Is livingskin just a cosmetic prosthesis?

-Absolutely not.
 The level of function varies with each prosthesis depending upon the type of device.
 Livingskin prostheses can perform non-manipulative activities, such as supporting, stabilizing, pushing and pulling.
 Finger prostheses and most hands can be positioned for use during activities such as typing.

-Do the livingskin fingers move
+Do the livingskin fingers move?

 This depends on the level of restoration.
 If the fingers are missing completely, then movement is limited.
 In some cases, an internal armature is inserted that can be bent into a desired position.